-I vaguely recall watching a movie version of Gulliver’s Travels as a child that, I believe, starred Ted Dansen as Lemuel Gulliver.
+I vaguely recall watching a movie version of Gulliver’s Travels as a child that, I believe, starred Ted Danson as Lemuel Gulliver.
 What I remember from the film was a man journeying to different lands and encountering different kinds of creatures, including a land of miniature people followed by a land of giants.
-I have always been drawn to fantasy stories like The Chronicles of Narnia, so Gulliver seemed right up my alley.
 I always wanted to read the book the movie was based on, so I made it my book bucket list pick for April.
+I have always been drawn to fantasy stories, like The Chronicles of Narnia, and Gulliver seemed right up my alley.

 In Gulliver’s Travels, we read the story of Lemuel Gulliver, a surgeon with wanderlust.
-He longs to leave England behind and travel the world.
-He does just that– four different times.
+He longs to leave England behind and travel the world, and he does just that– four different times.
 Each time, he leaves his wife and daughter behind.

 Swift’s account of Gulliver’s adventures is broken up into four journeys.
-To me, the book read more like four short stories rather than four parts of the same book.
+To me, the book read more like four short stories rather than one long story.
 Gulliver first finds himself held captive in a land of tiny inhabitants, all about six inches tall.
 Although he was eventually set free, it was to fight in a war against another group of tiny people.
-The two groups disagreed over how to properly crack and egg (big end or small end).
+The two groups disagreed over how to properly crack an egg (big end or small end).
 Other than setting the tone for the kind of silly adventures Gulliver would be having, this story showed that Gulliver does have some morals.
 He refused to imprison the second group of tiny people, saying that he could not take away their freedom.
 This is not the only underlying message that Swift inserts into his story.

 As Gulliver’s travels continue, he finds the tables turned and ends up a very tiny man in a land full of giants.
 He doesn’t like being on display and refuses to start a family with other tiny people as he can’t stand the thought of his family living in cages or being sold for entertainment and amusement.
 I couldn’t help but think of how we as people treat animals in this very same way – breeding them and raising them just for display and profit.
 I’m not sure if that’s the message Swift was sending with his writing, but it’s a contemporary message that I read into the story.